Get support for KnpLabs/knpSsoPlugin

 Change the default login and secure modules in

-login_module: knpSsoAuth login_action: signin secure_module: knpSsoAuth secure_action: secure
+settings.ymllogin_module: knpSsoAuth login_action: signin secure_module: knpSsoAuth secure_action: secure -

 Change the parent class in